ubccr/mokey/README.rst

 ------------------------------------------------------------------------

 *Note mokey needs to be installed on a machine already enrolled in FreeIPA.
+It's also recommended to have the ipa-admintools package installed.
 Enrolling a host in FreeIPA is outside the scope of this document.
 These docs also assume you're running CentOS 7.1*

 Install the RPM release `here <https://github.com/ubccr/mokey/releases>`_::

-  $ rpm -Uvh mokey-0.0.3-1.el7.centos.x86_64.rpm
+  $ rpm -Uvh mokey-0.0.4-1.el7.centos.x86_64.rpm

 Install MariaDB and/or setup database for mokey::